Rachel Garrard: Borderline

-KHORASHEH + GRUNERT is pleased to announce Borderline, a solo exhibition by Rachel Garrard.
-Borderline is the artist's third solo exhibition curated by Mitra Khorasheh, the first two of which were presented at Tanja Grunert Gallery; and the third presented on the new Khorasheh + Gurnert platform.
+KHORASHEH + GRUNERT is pleased to announce Borderline, the artist's third solo exhibition curated by Mitra Khorasheh, the first two of which were presented at Tanja Grunert Gallery; and the third presented on the new Khorasheh + Gurnert platform.
 Borderline will be on view from February 23rd through April 15th at 524 West 19th Street, New York.
 An opening reception will be held on Thursday, February 23rd from 6-8 p.m.

 With this new series of paintings, Garrard’s engagement with natural materials is informed by an inner journey and process: the paintings transport the viewer to the borderline where materiality gives way to the inner qualities of nature.
 Substance is reduced to frequency and vibration.
 Each composition becomes a tunnel or doorway into a different tonal frequency, which is reflected in the work’s title.
 The series thus evokes a sensory exploration that seeks to capture the essence of nature by blurring the distinction between materiality and immateriality.